-The Piaggio Liberty 150cc is the best scooter for commuting in the next class up.
+The Piaggio Liberty 150cc is the best scooter for commuting in the next engine size up.
 This was not intentional, but this scooter can’t be beaten in terms of value to features for commuting.

 Check out this video from a Vespa/Piaggio dealer.
 He’s fan of the Piaggio Liberty 150cc, too!
 This is a full run-down in comparison to the 50cc video above and is 27 minutes.

 Best 200cc+ Scooter for Commuting (Highway Speeds or Long Commutes)